Dr-McFish/POP-option-parcer/README.md

 Learn more about how this is done in the documentation(Coming soon).

+### But why?

+I am aware that this library is likely not the sharpest tool in the shed.
+I mostly created for fun and as an educational exercise to learn how to make a C library.
+It is also nice and simple, and will work for most basic purposes.

 ## Demo

 If the library is compiled correctly for your OS(the `build` folder contains the pre-compiled library for Windows ready to go), then you can try the demo, and look at the code in `POP_example_usage.c`.